noomerzx/vue-barcode-scanner/README.md

 ```

 ### destroy
-Destroy method is for remove the listent when it's unnessessary
+Destroy method is for remove the listener when it's unnessessary

 ```javascript
 this.$barcodeScanner.destroy()